viny182/KFloorP/README.md

     - http://YOUR:WEBSERVER:IP:ADDRESS:YOUR_SERVERPORT
     - http://YOUR:WEBSERVER:IP:ADDRESS:YOUR_SERVERPORT/

-3. Open the **data.js** file on your webserver using any text editor and follow the instructions inside to add your Home Assistant IP/URL, your LongLived Token your floorplan images and your devices.
+3. Open the **data.js** file on your webserver using any text editor and follow the instructions inside to add your Home Assistant IP/URL, your LongLived Token, your floorplan images and your devices.

 4. Go to the Experimental Web Browser on your Kindle or any PC Browser and open your webserver URL to check it out.
-Eg: http://x.x.x.x:8080/kafloorp/index.html
+E.g.: http://x.x.x.x:8080/kafloorp/index.html

 ## Development

 The majority of the development is done using the ancient JavaScript ES3 standard, with a few CSS stylization and pure HTML.
-As Kindle Web Support is not well documented and it does not necessarily behaves like a PC Browser, a lot of hacks was used to make this work.
+As Kindle Web Support is not well documented and it does not necessarily behaves like a PC Browser, a lot of hacks were used to make this work.
 I'm not a developer and the code is ugly as hell.

 Any PR Should be preferably tested on a real Kindle before submitted, but are always welcomed.